Free Trial

 Wall Street Analyst Weigh In

-Lincoln Educational Services (NASDAQ:LINC - Get Free Report) last announced its quarterly earnings results on Monday, May 12th.
-The company reported $0.11 earnings per share for the quarter, beating analysts' consensus estimates of $0.04 by $0.07.
-The company had revenue of $117.51 million for the quarter, compared to analyst estimates of $114.55 million.
-Lincoln Educational Services had a net margin of 2.33% and a return on equity of 10.60%.
-Equities research analysts anticipate that Lincoln Educational Services Co. will post 0.54 EPS for the current year.
+Lincoln Educational Services (NASDAQ:LINC - Get Free Report) last announced its earnings results on Monday, May 12th.
+The company reported $0.11 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $0.04 by $0.07.
+The firm had revenue of $117.51 million during the quarter, compared to analysts' expectations of $114.55 million.
+Lincoln Educational Services had a return on equity of 10.60% and a net margin of 2.33%.
+As a group, research analysts forecast that Lincoln Educational Services Co. will post 0.54 EPS for the current year.

 (Get Free Report)